Gill87/verbalautism/README.md

 ## Verbal AUTISM Academic Support

-**Verbal AUTISM Academic Support – Educational Learning App**
+**An Educational Learning App for Non-Verbal, Autistic Children**

-Verbal Autism is an accessible, engaging educational app designed to support children on the autism spectrum as they learn essential early-learning skills.
+Verbal AUTISM Academic Support is an accessible, engaging educational app designed to support children on the autism spectrum as they learn essential early-learning skills.
 Built with a user-first focus, the app emphasizes clarity, simplicity, and interactive learning to help children develop comfort and confidence while learning.

 🧠 **Designed for Neurodiverse Learners**